ShekharShwetank/RISC-V_RTL2GDSII/WEEK_6/README.md

 ![alt text](assets/529.png)
 ![alt text](assets/530.png)

-#### 12. Post-CTS OpenROAD timing analysis.
+#### 12. Post-CTS OpenROAD timing analysis

-Commands to be run in OpenLANE flow to do OpenROAD timing analysis with integrated OpenSTA in OpenROAD
+- Commands to be run in OpenLANE flow to do OpenROAD timing analysis with integrated OpenSTA in OpenROAD

 ```tcl
 # Command to run OpenROAD tool